Home » Bee Farm Blog » Honey » Can You Freeze Honey?

 Keep the product at a constant temperature (avoid temperature fluctuations) until you are ready to use it.
 Then, remove from the freezer and let the jar sit in a bowl of warm water for a few hours.

-Freezing Honey in Frames for Storage
+Freezing Honey in Frames for Bees

-Storing Excess Honeycomb for Bees
+Storing Excess Honeycomb for Your Bees

 Another reason beekeepers store honey in the freezer is to save it for next year.
-If a colony has perished, or the beekeeper ends up with extra frames for any reason, these are very valuable to give to a new colony in the Spring.
+If a colony has perished, or the beekeeper ends up with extra honey for any reason, these are very valuable to give to a new colony in the Spring.

 Frames of honey that are stored over Winter should be capped.
 Uncapped honey is okay in the freezer but it may ooze out before it freezes and then you have a big old mess.
 Don’t ask me how I know this.